 If a bond is held to maturity, the investor receives the redemption price as indicated in the terms of the bonds.
 In this sense, please take into account - if the issuance conditions are provided - the risk of early repayment by the issuer.
 If a bond is sold before maturity, the investor collects the market rate (price).
 This rate is determined by supply and demand, which in turn depend on the current level of interest.
 For example, the price of fixed rate securities will decrease if the interest rate on bonds with comparable maturities increases.
 On the contrary, the bonds will gain in value if the interests related to the bonds with comparable maturity decrease.
 A change in the debtor's creditworthiness may also affect the price of the bonds.
 When the interest rate curve levels or is smooth, the price risk of bonds whose interest rate is aligned with the market interest rates offered by floating rate notes is significantly higher than that of bonds whose interest rate depends on money market interest.
-The duration depends on the period until maturity of the bond.
-The longer the duration, the bigger change of interest rates will influence the price, either positively or negatively.
+"Duration" indicates the change in the price of a bond in response to a change in the interest rates will influence the price, either positively or negatively.